 Field-hunting tip

-Look in hydrothermal veins, pegmatites country — that is the host setting where eskimoite typically forms.
+Look in hydrothermal veins, pegmatites country, the host setting where eskimoite typically forms.
 If you start seeing galena, siderite, fluorite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, granular aggregates, massive habit, so train your eye for that shape before scanning the outcrop.